rancher/rancher.github.io/os/cloud-config/index.md

 RancherOS currently supports a small number of cloud config directives.

+> **Note:** Currently, RancherOS doesn't support adding other users to RancherOS.
+If this is in your cloud config file, RancherOS will not boot up.

 #### SSH Keys

 You can add SSH keys to the default `rancher` user.